 The Clery Act definition of a Campus Security Authority (CSA) includes all UAPB personnel beyond University Police officers that have a significant responsibility for student and campus activities.
 CSAs, as defined by the Clery Act, have an obligation to assist victims by reporting allegations of Clery Act-defined crimes that they conclude are made in good faith.
 These crime allegations should be reported as soon as practicable to University Police or to the local police.
-The intent of including non-law enforcement personnel as CSAs is to acknowledge that many individuals and students in particular are hesitant about reporting crimes to the police, but may be more inclined to report incidents to other campus-affiliated individuals.
-Although not encouraged, crimes may be reported confidentially to CSAs for inclusion in the annual security report.
+The intent of including non-law enforcement personnel as CSAs, is to acknowledge that many individuals and students in are hesitant about reporting crimes to the police, but may be more inclined to report incidents to other campus-affiliated individuals whom they may have established a rapport with.
+Crimes may be reported confidentially to CSAs for inclusion in the annual security report.